 From Luang Prabang, a scenic drive across the dramatic central highlands takes us to the fascinating and enigmatic Plain of Jars – also recently added to UNESCO’s World Heritage list.
 Our last stop is the laid back, present-day capital, Vientiane with its scenic Mekong side location.

-For those with more time, there’s the option of extending your Thailand and Laos tour south from Vientiane into the surreal limestone landscapes of Khammouane Province on our Mekong Adventure while a variety of extensions and/or extra nights can be arranged in Chiang Mai prior to your tour.
+For those with more time, there’s the option of extending your Thailand and Laos tour south from Vientiane into the surreal limestone landscapes of Khammouane Province and serene 4,000 Islands on our Mekong Adventure while a variety of extensions and/or extra nights can be arranged in Chiang Mai prior to your tour.

 Also note that, while a land-locked country, a variety of beach and island extensions are available in Lao’s neighbours Vietnam and Thailand should you have the time and inclination to add on a few days ‘R and R’ after your tour.

 Here's an idea of what you can expect to do and see day-to-day.

 Day 1 - Chiang Mai - arrival and time to explore

 Arrival in Chiang Mai, the cultural and historic capital of Northern Thailand.
 Free time to explore this charming, friendly city or just recover from jet-lag by the pool, before an evening walking tour of the town’s famous night bazaar.